Spice it up with Color! Builders and architects are rediscovering concrete because...

 Anything is Possible!
 From a clay model concept to 12 foot salmon

-Starting with the concept – a quick clay model on the architectural drawings. initially, the artist intended to create full-scale models for us to make forms from so the sculptures could then be cast in concrete.
+Starting with the concept – a quick clay model on the architectural drawings.
+The artist intended to create full-scale models for us to make forms from so the sculptures could then be cast in concrete.

 Instead, we suggested 2′-0 scale models.
 We then laser scanned the models, digitally increased the file to full size and CNC cut 12-foot models.
 The foam was finished by the artist, 28 coats of rubber were sprayed onto the models and a fibreglass mother support form was created.